egedegbeernest/LoginPage/README.md

 # LoginPage
-It is a simple login page made with HTML amd CSS
+It is a simple login page made with HTML amd Internal CSS